pegasys-fi/docs/docs/api/subgraph/guides/subgraph-example.md

 ### General Token Data

-This queries the decimals, symbol, name, pool count, and volume in USD for the UNI token.
+This queries the decimals, symbol, name, pool count, and volume in USD for the SYS token.
 Reference the full [token schema](https://github.com/Pegasys-fi/v3-subgraph/blob/main/schema.graphql#L38) for all possible fields you can query.

 ```
 {
-  token(id:"0x1f9840a85d5af5bf1d1762f925bdaddc4201f984") {
+  token(id:"0x368433CaC2A0B8D76E64681a9835502a1f2A8A30") {
     symbol
     name
     decimals